-The strategies and practices shared can be used immediately in your setting to support outcomes and IEP goal attainment for students.
-Participants will develop an action plan for using these strategies and techniques immediately in their classrooms.
-At the completion of the training, participants will be certified in the NPDC Model and receive 1.6 hours of CEUs.
+The strategies and practices shared can be used by your team to address key areas of need for students with autism.
+Participants will develop a team-based classroom plan for selecting and using these strategies immediately in their classrooms.
+At the completion of the training, participants will receive 0.8 hours of CEUs.

 To learn more and register, visit the NPDC training page.